 - Access to the Lippincott NursingCenter® which features an informative Signs of Sepsis Infographic as well as updated treatment guidelines and educational materials tailored to nurses.

 - Information on the new Hour-1 bundle, patient education and engagement, and revised guidance on sepsis.

 - Links to current, evidence-based research on sepsis available through Ovid® and UpToDate®.

-- Blogs, webinars and an executive summary on new CMS public reporting on sepsis published by the Wolters Kluwer POC AdvisorTM team.
+- Articles, webinars and an executive summary on new CMS public reporting on sepsis published by the Wolters Kluwer POC AdvisorTM team.